kinna-music/kinna-music.github.io/README.md

 Before you make any changes, create a branch from _master_ and commit all your changes to that branch.
 When you have completed that, create a pull request to merge your changes to _master_.
 Again, this is easiest done on the [github.com](https://github.com/kinna-music/kinna-music.github.io) site.

-To test your changes locally, open up a terminal window (using terminal, iTerm or even the terminal in VSCode) and, from with the project directory, run:
+To test your changes locally, open up a terminal window (using terminal, iTerm or even the terminal in VSCode) and, from within the project directory, run:

 ``` bash
 jekyll clean && jekyll serve -w